Aningsk/Disk_Test/README.md

 I'm a Chinese newbie programmer without any VPN @\_@

 ##Version Mark
+* v1.6 (2016-01-22)
+    Support that take test on internal disk or external disk.
 * v1.5.1 (2016-01-22)
     It can show the TestResult.txt on UI.
     Unitize some values by DiskSizeApplication.